 A full-day event dedicated to you

-During this event, you will get to meet the core team and key community members of SEEDIG.
-You will also get a chance to explore indepth at least one of the topics that will be discussed at SEEDIG 2019 – at your choice.
+If you are among those selected for this phase, you will get to meet the core team and key community members of SEEDIG.
+You will also get a chance to explore in-depth at least one of the topics that will be discussed at SEEDIG 5 – at your choice.
 All this through lively debates, simulations and other exercises we will prepare for you.

 The outcomes of your discussions, as Youth School 2019 students, will become your contributions to the annual SEEDIG meeting.
 So you will be all set to join discussions on regional and global digital policy!

-A group of selected Youth School students will be among many other actors – from SEE+ and beyond – who will share their views and experiences on various Internet-related topics at the two-day SEEDIG annual meeting.
+After your dedicated pre-event, you will then be among many other actors – from SEE+ and beyond – who will share their views and experiences on various Internet-related topics at the two-day SEEDIG annual meeting.